Eliza Fraser: Cultural references

 Patrick White wrote a fictionalised account of the incident in the 1976 novel A Fringe of Leaves.
 Others who wrote her story include André Brink, Kenneth Cook and Michael Ondaatje.

 Her life was dramatised in the BBC radio drama Time of the Serpent.

 Sidney Nolan painted a wide range of personal interpretations of historical and legendary figures, including Eliza Fraser.
-The Eliza Fraser story was a theme to which painter Sidney Nolan returned over the years.
+The Eliza Fraser story was a theme to which Nolan returned over the years.
 His first Mrs. Fraser painting was in 1947 when he visited K'gari.
 The crouching, bedraggled form with downcast head obscured by matted hair is one of his best known images.
-Over the years Nolan emphasised the Bracefell (as he called Bracewell) betrayal story, and his iconic Fraser image has become emblematic of what he saw as his betrayal by Sunday Reed.
+Over the years Nolan emphasised the Bracefell (as he called Bracewell) betrayal story, and his iconic Fraser image has become emblematic of what he saw as his betrayal by close friend and arts patron Sunday Reed.

-Handwritten note added below the blue plaque in Stromness in June 2024 reads 'She wasn't captured by Aboriginals.
-They saved her after finding her lost and alone and she lived with them happily for a long time, until they came across white people.
-From an Australian'.